-- Reverse return systems must include at least two reverse return pipe pairs and three GHX Circuit in one nested family of components, and can handle only one circuit per reverse return pipe pair level (the system is currently not enabled to handle parallel double or triple circuits in parallel in the reverse return configuration). - Reverse return GHX Module systems do not follow the standard layout formalism that was presented for direct return systems.
+- Reverse return systems must include at least two reverse return pipe pairs and three GHX Circuit in one nested family of components. - Reverse return GHX Module systems do not follow the standard layout formalism that was presented for direct return systems.
 Recall that with direct return systems, when the GHX Circuit returns to its piping GHX Header section, it returns to its parent piping GHX Header section that is one level above it and left justified.
 This can be seen clearly in figure 11.31.
 Although the reverse return pairs themselves do represent matched supply and return header sections and the circuits and fittings are standard, the GHX Circuit, when it returns to its piping header section, it returns to the piping header component that is directly beneath it.
 This is called the series sibling relationship as described above.